pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

 Let's look at a C++ program
 ===========================

-A time honored tradition in Computer Science is to write a program called “hello world.”
+A time honored tradition in computer science is to write a program called “hello world.”
 The “hello world” program is simple and easy.
 No logic errors are possible to make, so getting it to run relies only on understanding the syntax.
 Let's look at an easy version of "hello world"